 14) How can national research and funding organisations participate in the decision-making / strategic process?

-Each Member State and EMBL are invited to send two (maximum three) delegates to the ELIXIR Board.
+Each Member State and EMBL are allowed to send two (maximum three) delegates to the ELIXIR Board.
 Member States are advised to appoint at least one delegate that represents the government/ministry/funding organisations and another delegate representing the scientific community.
 The delegation shall be authorised to make decisions on behalf of the Member concerning all strategic issues discussed by the ELIXIR Board.
-The delegates are advised to have a continuous dialogue with their national scientific community as well as the national funding organisations in order to promote ELIXIR’s mission.
+The delegates are advised to have a continuous dialogue with their national scientific community as well as the national funding organisations in order t o promote ELIXIR’s mission.

 V. Staff working at the ELIXIR Hub